hellodanylo/key2gym/README.md

 1. Fork or download the repository.
 2. `cd` to the repository's root folder and run `ant release`.
-3. You can now run Census as `cd dist && java -jar census.jar`.
+3. You can now run Key2Gym as `cd dist && java -jar key2gym.jar`.

 Note that you have to deploy the whole environment to check out all the features.